 A reflective plane installed in a cell explores the contradictions inherent in Eastern State’s architecture and historic practices.
 In the artist’s words, these cells can be considered simultaneously “restrictive, cruel, and hauntingly beautiful.”
-Stepping into the cell, visitors will experience the reflective plane’s impact on this complicated space as it bends the shape of the light entering from the skylight, creates an imaginary room by reflecting and distorting the cell’s architecture, and alters the floor plane of the cell.
+Stepping into the cell, visitors experience the reflective plane’s impact on this complicated space as it bends the shape of the light entering from the skylight, creates an imaginary room by reflecting and distorting the cell’s architecture, and alters the floor plane of the cell.

 Meet the Artist